Maiden speeches by newly elected MPs in the 2015 and 2017 Parliaments.Jump to full report >>

 The full report lists maiden speeches by Members of Parliament in the 2015 and 2017 Parliaments and provides links to the speeches in Hansard.

 The first time a newly elected MP speaks in the Chamber of the House of Commons is known as a maiden speech.
 By tradition, a new MP is called ahead of other MPs who may have indicated their wish to speak in the same debate.
 A maiden speech is usually uncontroversial, fairly brief and includes a tribute to the MP's predecessor in the seat, irrespective of party, and favourable remarks about the constituency.
 It is also a tradition that a maiden speech is heard without interruption and for any speeches that may follow to praise the new Member's first contribution.

 The Excel spreadsheet, uploaded as a supporting document below, lists maiden speeches since 1918 in separate worksheets:

-Links to speeches in Hansard have been added where available.
+Links to the speeches in Hansard have been added where available.

 Further information on parliamentary elections and by-elections on the elections page of the Parliament website.

 Please send any comments or corrections to: Parliamentary Information Lists Editor, Parliament and Constitution Centre, House of Commons, London SW1A 0AA.
 Suggestions for new lists welcomed.